ldtcooper/jQuery-lite/README.md

   // => DOMNodeCollection containing that single element
 ```

+The selector can also be passed functions that will be executed when the document loads (or right away, if the browser is already loaded.)

 ### Editing
 These methods let one edit the HTML inside of selected elements.